Introduction

 }

 Spockk expects features to be structured into so-called blocks.
 The framework provides built-in elements that help you define such blocks using the Behavior-Driven Development style.
-Currently, the framework supports five types of blocks:
+Currently, the framework supports the following types of blocks:

 • when: defines actions applied to the system under specification;